siamakn/temp-nomad-onboarding-workshop/docs/Module2/M2_x_customized_search_dashboard.md

 In NOMAD, the author has the choice to provide rich metadata or simply use the software as a basic storage platform.
 If rich metadata is provided according to schemas, it can be effectively used for searching.
 On the other hand, if (meta)data are provided not according to schemas (e.g., in free text fields) or stored externally, it cannot be utilized for searchability within NOMAD.

 Once (meta)data are stored using schemas in NOMAD they become machine-actionable.
 NOMAD has built-in customizable widgets that allow users to create advanced dashboards for exploring data.
-The buttons to create customizable widgets are located just below the search bar in the Explore menu.
+The buttons to create customizable widgets are located just below the search bar, once you are in any NOMAD page selected from the EXPLORE menu.

 <div style="text-align: center;">
     <img src="images/customizable_widgets.png" alt="Customizable Widgets" width="800">